qubole/streamx/README.md

 - *tasks.max* refers to number of tasks that copies the data
 - a new file is written after *flush.size* number of messages
 - S3 Configuration
 It uses the hadoop file system implementation (s3a/s3n) to write to s3.
-The connect job has a configuration called *hadoop.conf.dir* and this needs the directory where hdfs-site.xml and other hadoop configuration resides.
+The connect job has a configuration called *hadoop.conf.dir* and this needs the directory where `hdfs-site.xml` and other hadoop configuration resides.
 StreamX packages the hadoop dependencies, so it need not have hadoop project/jars in its classpath.
-So, create a directory containing hadoop config files like core-site.xml, hdfs-site.xml and provide the location of this directory in *hadoop.conf.dir* while submitting copy job.
-(StreamX provides a default hadoop-conf directory under config/hadoop-conf.
+So, create a directory containing hadoop config files like `core-site.xml`, `hdfs-site.xml` and provide the location of this directory in *hadoop.conf.dir* while submitting copy job.
+(StreamX provides a default `hadoop-conf` directory under `config/hadoop-conf`.
 Set your s3 access key, secret key there and provide full path in *hadoop.conf.dir*)

 You have submitted the job, check S3 for output files.
-For the above copy job, it will create s3://streamx/demo/topics/adclicks/partition=x/files.xyz
+For the above copy job, it will create `s3://streamx/demo/topics/adclicks/partition=x/files.xyz`

 Note that, a single copy job could consume from multiple topics and writes to topic specific directory.